Japan’s

 pancake like things, called okonomiyaki, near the JR (Japanese Rail) Station at

-other appetizing dishes, I noted one-pot guts, horsemeat sashimi (remember
+addition to many other appetizing dishes, I noted one-pot guts, horsemeat

-sashimi means raw), and chicken knee cartilage – haven’t you been warned above!
+sashimi (remember sashimi means raw), and chicken knee cartilage – haven’t you

 October